adrianortzs/come2huelva/README.md

 ## 🎯 Project Overview

-**Come2Huelva** is a premium tourism website built from scratch, demonstrating advanced frontend development skills.
+**Come2Huelva** is a premium tourism website built from scratch, demonstrating advanced full-stack development skills.
 This project showcases modern web technologies, performance optimization, and user experience design for a real-world tourism business in Huelva, Spain.

 ### 🏆 Key Achievements
 - **Performance**: 95+ Lighthouse score across all metrics